Photosynq/PhotosynQ-Documentation/docs/projects/select-a-protocol.md

 These are instructions that are sent to the Instrument on how to conduct a measurement.
 Which parameters you measure will be dependent on which protocol you choose for your Project.

-::: tip
+::: tip Tip
-**Tip:** Read the protocol description carefully to be sure that it is measuring what you want to measure and that it is compatible with your Instrument.
+Read the protocol description carefully to be sure that it is measuring what you want to measure and that it is compatible with your Instrument.
 :::

 ## Choosing a Protocol